 The year’s most reported recall affected Samsung Galaxy Note 7 smartphones.
 After numerous reports surfaced of the phones spontaneously exploding or catching on fire, Samsung blamed the problem on defective batteries and announced a recall of 1 million phones.
 In addition to the formal recall, the Federal Aviation Administration required that owners of the Note 7 turn the phone off when on airplanes.

 However, the problem didn’t end there.
 After reports that replacement devices also were exploding, the company chose to discontinue the product completely.

 In November, the company also announced a recall of nearly 3 million of its washing machines due to the risk of excessive vibration causing lids to fly off.
 In August, a customer alleged in a class-action lawsuit against the company that the lid of her washer exploded, going through an interior wall in her garage.

 Have You Been Injured by a Defective Product?
 Schedule a Free Consultation

 If you’ve suffered an injury or other harm due to a dangerous or defective product, a personal injury attorney can help you protect your rights.
-To speak to an attorney, please contact Meinhart, Smith, & Manning, PLLC.
+To speak to a Louisville product liability attorney, please contact Meinhart, Smith, & Manning, PLLC.